understanding-astro/understanding-astro-book/preface.md

 <h1 data-name={book}>A new book</h1>
 ```

-With code fragments referring to changes in a nearby application code, you’ll find comments with ellipsis to signify no code changes in the previous code, e.g.:
+With code fragments referring to changes in a nearby application code, you’ll find an ellipsis to signify no code changes in the previous code, e.g.:

 ```js
 // ...